-Clause Proposed Amendment 5.
-Bicycle Parking Requirements Table 5 - Land Uses Removed from Table: Bicycle Parking Funeral Parlour Day Nursery Fuel Depot Requirements Transport Depot • Industry Light Industry Motor Vehicle Wash Open Air Storage Yard Nightclub Tavern Small Bar These land uses ha requirements table as parking for these land u it is not considered n from the bicycle parking ecessary to provide bicycle Amendments: Showroom - Bicycle requirements reduced from 1 space per 100 square metres NLA to 1 space per 200 square metres of NLA.
-Motel - Bicycle requirements reduced from 1 space per 2 rooms to 1 space per 4 rooms.
-Commercial Hall, Place of Worship, Club Premises - Bicycle requirements reduced from 1 space per 10 persons to 1 space per 20 Clause 5.2 - persons.
-The draft policy does not ot stipulate whether the se required bicycle bays are Bicycle Parking Allocation to be class 1, 2 or 3 spaces.
-In light of this, a new clause is proposed that requires 35 percent of the required spaces to be allocated to class 1 or 2 facilities and 65 percent to be allocated to class 3 facilities.
-This approach is proposed on an approximate one third/two thirds basis, which is similar to the existing policy.
-6. Specific Purpo Clause 6.1, 6.2 and 6.3 This proposed clause is similar to that of draft clause 1.7, however has now been separated into three separate clauses.
-These are: 1.
-Service Bays 2.
-Drop Off/Pick Up Bays 3.
-ACROD Bays 7.
-Design and Lo ocation of Parking Facil ities Clause 7.1 - Layout and Dimension of Parking Facilities - This clause is separated into two subclauses, 7.1.1 and 7.1.2 and is the same wording as draft clauses 3.1.1 and 3.1.2.
-Draft clause 3.1.3 has Clauses 7.2, 7.3, 7.4, 7.5, 7.6 and 7.7 These clauses all reflect the same wording as draft clauses 3.2, 3.3, 3.4, 3.5, 3.6 and 3.7; however some minor administrative changes are proposed.
-Clause 7.8 - Vehicle Access The wording of draft clause 4.1.1 has remained however draft clause 4.1.2 is proposed to be deleted has these requirements are already listed in the Residential Design Codes and Residential Design Elements Policy.
-Clauses 7.9, 7.10, 7.11 and 7.12 These clauses all reflect the same wording as draft clauses 4.3, 4.4, 4.5 and 4.6 respectively.
-Clause 7.13 - Strata Plan An additional clause 7.13 is proposed which indicates that a commercial car parking area is required to be listed as common property on a strata plan.
-The City currently applies this a planning condition to this effect, so it is important that this is backed up in a local planning policy.
-8 Parking Manag 8.
-Parking Management Plan Clauses 8.1, 8.2, 8.3 and 8.4 These clauses all reflect the same wording as draft clauses 5.1, 5.2, 5.3 and 5.4 respectively.
+Clause Proposed Amendment

+5. Bicycle Parking Requirements

+Table 5 - Land Uses Removed from Table:

+Bicycle Parking Funeral Parlour Oay Nursery Fuel Depot

+Requirements Transport Depot Industry Light Industry

+rtoquironionito Motor Vehicle Wash Service Station Open Air Storage

+Yard

+Nightclub Tavern Small Bar

+These land uses ha ave been removed from the bicycle parking

+requirements table as it is not considered necessary to provide bicycle parking for these land uses.

+Amendments:

+Showroom - Bicycle requirements reduced from 1 space per 100 square metres NLA to 1 space per 200 square metres of NLA.

+Motel - Bicycle req space per 4 rooms. uirements reduced fror n 1 space per 2 rooms to 1

+Commercial Hall, Place of Worship, Club Premises - Bicycle requirements reduced from 1 space per 10 persons to 1 space per 20

+Clause 5.2 - persons.
+The draft policy does no ot etinulato whathar the se required bicycle bays are

+Bicycle Parking new clause is proposed that

+Allocation be allocated to class 1 or 2

+Allocation

+facilities and 65 percent to be allocated to class 3 facilities.
+This approach is proposed on an approximate one third/two thirds basis, which is similar

+to the existing policy.

+6. Specific Purpo

+Clause 6.1, 6.2 This proposed clause is similar to that of draft clause 1.7, however has

+and 6.3 now been separated into three separate clauses.
+These are:

+1. Service Bays

+2. Drop Off/Pick Up Bays

+3. ACROD Bays

+ocation of Parking Facil ities

+Clause 7.1 - This clause is separated into two subclauses, 7.1.1 and 7.1.2 and is the

+Layout and same wording as draft clauses 3.1.1 and 3.1.2.
+Draft clause 3.1.3 has

+Dimension of been deleted as intent and wording is unclear.

+Parking

+Facilities , , , , , , , , , , , , , , , , , , ,

+Clauses 7.2, s draft clauses 3.2, 3.3, 3.4,

+7.3, 7.4, 7.5, 7.6 owever some minor a administrative changes are

+and 7.7 proposed.

+Clause 7.8 - The wording of draft clause 4.1.1 has remained however draft clause 4.1.2 is proposed to be deleted has these requirements are already listed in the

+Vehicle Access

+Residential Design Codes and Residential Design Elements Policy.

+Clauses 7.9, 7.10, 7.11 and 5

+7.10, 7.11 and 7.12 and 4.6 respectively.

+Clause 7.13 - An additional clause 7.13 is proposed which indicates that a commercial

+Strata Plan

+car parking area is required to be listed as common property on a strata plan.
+The City currently applies this a planning condition to this effect, so it

+is important that this is backed up in a local planning policy.

+8. Parking Mana

+Clauses 8.1, ct the same wording a s draft clauses 5.1, 5.2, 5.3

+8.2, 8.3 and 8.4 and 5.4 respectively.

+, 1